andrewcooke/pytyp/pytyp.rst

 of object attributes.

-Recent work has started to build on this foundation by reifying collections of attributes (ABCs) and allowing metdata (formatted in a manner traditionally associated with types) to be specified on functions.
+Recent work has started to build on this foundation by reifying collections of attributes (ABCs) and allowing metadata (formatted in a manner traditionally associated with types) to be specified on functions.
 However, ABCs act only as an unverified marker; runtime checks are restricted to a few special cases.
 Nor are type annotations verified.